Greg Moore (racing driver): Death

 At the pronouncement of Moore's death, chief steward Wally Dallenbach Sr. ordered all track flags to be lowered to half staff and no post-race celebrations occurred.
 The other drivers were not informed of the situation until the event's conclusion.
 At the request of Moore's father, the CART end-of-season awards banquet at The Century Plaza Hotel continued as scheduled the following night; its format was changed to include a 15-minute tribute to Moore and Rodríguez.
 Makeshift memorials were built at Pitt Meadows Secondary School and his father's car dealership.
 The Canadian Motor Sports Hall of Fame had a book of condolence for fans to sign for later delivery to the Moore family.
 He was cremated on November 2.
-A private memorial service was held at St. Andrews Wesley United Church in downtown Vancouver, attended by 1,200 family members and close friends on the following day.
+A private memorial service was held at St. Andrew's-Wesley United Church in downtown Vancouver, attended by 1,200 family members and close friends on the following day.
 On November 4, a second public memorial service took place at Maple Ridge Baptist Church in Moore's home town of Maple Ridge attended by 1,500 mourners.

 CART impounded what was left of Moore's car for an investigation into the cause of the accident, and would review footage of the event.
 On December 20, CART stated its investigation of Moore's crash found there was no single cause for it.
 CART engineers obtained and analyzed a plethora of data from equipment installed in Moore's car, discovering he began losing vehicular control halfway in turn two but not why it went airborne on the asphalt access road.
 Tim Mayer, CART's vice-president of racing operations, commented, "I think the answers we know show that there isn't a clear-cut answer, but he was reacting to a situation that started in the middle of Turn Two, and there's nothing there that seems unusual.
 We're confident that there was no mechanical failure.
 The cause of the accident is something of a mystery.
 I mean that the initial factor that set the chain of events in motion is unknown."